Hello! Nice to meet you again!

 3rd Myohou

-This is due to their role in the religion.
+It is due to their role in the religion.
 They are protectors of Buddhism.
 So, they always keep bad luck or disasters (or another religion conquering) away from us.
-Besides, they can help us from hesitation.
+Besides, they can help us overcome hesitation.

 That is the reason they keep their faces in anger.

-The most famous Myohou, Hudou Myohou, usually has an angry face.
-They sometimes stump on monsters in the underparts of statues.
+The most famous one, Hudou Myohou, usually has an angry face.
+They sometimes stumble on monsters in the underparts of statues.

 One more.
 There is another feature in the Myohou appearance.
 He has a sword in his right hand and a rope in his left hand.
-That look makes it more scary.
+That look makes it scarier.

-So, the Myohou is more kind than its face (looking).
-Thus, some people say the face is similar to the face of mothers when they get angry at their children.
+So, the Myohou is kinder than its face (looking).
+Thus, some people say the face resembles the face of Mom when they get angry at their children.

 4th Ten

 Besides, Ten also means the rank (world) itself.
-It is another world that is ranked higher spiritually, like heaven.
+It is a realm that is spiritually superior, similar to heaven.

 So, who is the famous one in this rank?
 It is perplexing by the number.
-But, if we say this name, Daikoku Ten, will be one of them.
+But if we say this name, Daikoku Ten, it will be one of them.

-His origins trace back to a divine legend from ancient India. (over one or two thousand years ago).
+We can trace the origin back to a divine legend from ancient India. (over one or two thousand years ago).
 He influenced other countries and traveled through China, Korea, and Japan.

 During his journey, people observed his character in their folklore or religion.
 So, he changed his form with each story.